Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: -involution and -structure

 \end{proof}

-In the discrete case, any other involution making $A$ into a pre-C*-algebra is of the kind $a^\dag=t^{-1} a^* t$, with $t$ determined up to a normalized central positive element of $M(A)$.
+In the discrete case, any other involution making $A$ into a pre-$C^*$-algebra is of the kind $a^\dag=t^{-1} a^* t$, with $t$ determined up to a normalized central positive element of $M(A)$.
 This implies e the following useful result.

-\begin{cor} If a discrete weak quasi bialgebra $A$ can be made unitary with respect to an assigned pre-C*-algebra involution of $A$, the same is true for any other such involution. \end{cor}
+\begin{cor} If a discrete weak quasi bialgebra $A$ can be made unitary with respect to an assigned pre-$C^*$-algebra involution of $A$, the same is true for any other such involution. \end{cor}

 As for twists of bialgebra structures, twists of involutive structures admit a categorical interpretation, that will be discussed in Prop. \ref{1_twist_equivalence}.
 The next results exploit the relations between antipode and $\Omega$-involution.